AltSysrq/astrocol/README.md

 - `visit parent` --- The method being invoked is called on the parent instance with the same arguments.
 If the method is non-void, the parent's return value is also the generated implementation's return value.
+If there is no parent, the implementation either does nothing or returns 0, depending on whether the return type is void.

 - `return 0` --- The generated implementation is simply `return 0;`.